-Is that this “breed” is a relatively new one so there’s a very good chance that the “first” person who decided to “give it a go” is probably still out there creating more Aussiedors as we speak!
+This “breed” is a relatively new one, so there’s a perfect chance that the “first” person who decided to “give it a go” is probably still out there creating more Aussiedors as we speak!

-May tend to favor the Australian Shepherd, with a long coat that’s straight.
-While other Aussies look more like the labs with shorter hair.
+Describing any hybrid or designer dog’s characteristics can often be tricky.
+This is because the results can vary significantly when you take two different dogs and breed them together.
+Some Aussie pups with a straight, long coat may favor the Australian Shepherd.
+At the same time, other Aussies look more like the labs with shorter hair.
 That’s the thing with hybrid breed dogs; they can have genetic variations – but that’s what makes it interesting, right?!

-You can assume that by “mixing” these two breeds that your Aussidor puppy will probably grow to a height of approximately 22 to 25 inches tall and will most likely weigh somewhere around 40 to 80 pounds.
+By “mixing” these two breeds, you can assume your Aussidor puppy will probably grow to a height of approximately 22 to 25 inches tall and most likely weigh around 40 to 80 pounds.
 So they’re not going to be too BIG or too small.

-Which means that if you do decide that you want to purchase a Aussiedor puppy you’ll need to be extremely vigilant that you don’t end up buying one from an irresponsible breeder or an actual puppy mill!
-Usually puppy mill dogs have a lot of problems, so always choose a legitimate breeder.
-Besides, you don’t want to support the cruel industry the puppy mills!
+(Because Australian puppies are so adorable, puppy mills are always in stock!
+If you decide to purchase an Australian puppy, you’ll need to be highly vigilant so you don’t buy one from an irresponsible breeder or an actual puppy mill!
+Usually, puppy mill dogs have many problems, so always choose a legitimate breeder.
+Besides, you don’t want to support the cruel industry of puppy mills!

 Aussie Shepadors (as some people like to call them)….

-If you want a dog that mostly likes to hang at home on the couch doing not a whole lot of anything, this is not the dog for you!
-You will need to give your Australian Shepherd mix around an hour of exercise a day – and you’ll actually need to be involved.
-Throwing a ball, letting him or run around, or any other standard dog exercise.
-It should be noted that despite that these dogs are quite active, they can still be mellow and enjoy a bit of down time.
-But that “mellow” side usually only makes an appearance after you have given him or her a chance to blow of some steam!
+They are active little puppies and stay that way into adulthood.
+This means that if you want a dog that mostly likes to hang at home on the couch doing not a whole lot of anything, this is not the dog for you!
+You will need to give your Australian Shepherd mix around an hour of exercise a day – and you’ll need to be involved.
+Throwing a ball, letting him run around, or any other standard dog exercise.
+It should be noted that despite these dogs being pretty active, they can still be mellow at some downtime times.
+But that “mellow” side usually only appears after you have given them a chance to blow off some steam!

-You might not be able to provide your Aussiedor with all the exercise that he or she needs, consider this… Aussidors are not the only Lab or Shepherd mixes out there.
-So, if you are considering an Aussie Shepherd Lab mix but haven’t made up your mind yet, you may want to look into other lab mixes like a Lab terrier mix or a Golden Shepherd mix (a golden retriever and a German Shepherd).
-There are a lot of mixes that involve either a shepherd or a lab!
+You might not be able to provide your Aussiedor with all the exercise they need; consider this… Aussidors are not the only Lab or Shepherd mixes out there.
+So, if you are considering an Aussie Shepherd Lab mix but haven’t decided yet, you may want to look into other lab mixes like a Lab terrier mix or a Golden Shepherd mix (a golden retriever and a German Shepherd).
+There are a lot of combinations that involve either a shepherd or a lab!

-- Hip Dysplasia: Let us reiterate, this is a very low risk.
-However, in the event your dog faces this, you’re looking at medical expenses of up to $6500.
+- Hip Dysplasia: Let us reiterate that this is a shallow risk.
+However, if your dog faces this, you’re looking at medical expenses of up to $6500.

-- Autoimmune Thyroiditis: This is another low risk health problem.
-Depending on how your vet decides to treat it, it could involve surgery, radiation and a lifetime of medication.
-This will add up; over the course of your dog’s life it could cost as much as $7000.
+- Autoimmune Thyroiditis: This is another low-risk health problem.
+Depending on how your vet decides to treat it, it could involve surgery, radiation, and a lifetime of medication.
+This dog’s life could cost as throughout your dog’s life much as $7000.

-- Cataracts: How and if you treat cataracts in your dog’s eyes is up to you (but, really, if you can, why wouldn’t you?).
-Some people do choose to let a dog suffer with impaired sight, but if you’re on this page we believe you probably aren’t one of those people!
-To fix cataracts could coast about $2000-3000 per eye.
+- Cataracts: How and if you treat cataracts in your dog’s eyes is up to you (but if you can, why wouldn’t you?).
+Some people choose to let a dog suffer with impaired sight, but if you’re on this page, we believe you probably aren’t one of those people!
+Fix cataracts could cost about $2000-3000 per eye.

 Now will a…

-Pet insurance policy be right for everyone?
-No of course not, but without knowing exactly what it would cost you, how will you know if you should or shouldn’t at least consider one?
+Pet insurance policy be suitable for everyone?
+No, of course not, but without knowing precisely what it would cost you, how will you know if you should or shouldn’t at least consider one?

-For more information on who we believe currently offers the “best” pet insurance policies out there, we would encourage you to check out our article: Top 10 Best Pet Insurance Companies.
+For more information on who we believe currently offers the “best” pet insurance policies, we encourage you to check out our article Best Pet Insurance Companies.